The official blog of the Lung Institute.

 Now is the best time to take care of your health.
 While it may seem really hard and a little scary, slowly starting an exercise plan under the guidance of your doctor could have great benefits for you.
 Even gentle exercises like walking, yoga and Tai Chi build strength and stamina.
 Talk with your doctor about your exercise concerns and goals before your start exercising.
 Follow your COPD treatment plan exactly as prescribed by your doctor, too.
 Over time, you may find yourself feeling better and more active.

 At the Lung Institute, we want to help you live the fullest life possible.
-If you or a loved one has COPD, emphysema, pulmonary fibrosis or another chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065 to learn more.
+If you or a loved one has COPD, emphysema, pulmonary fibrosis or another chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065 to learn more.